GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/logger/logger.md

 #### Parameters

-  - message: Message to be logged
+  - `message`: Message to be logged
-  - functionName: Function of the caller
+  - `functionName`: Function of the caller
-  - fileName: File of the caller
+  - `fileName`: File of the caller
-  - lineNumber: Line number of the caller
+  - `lineNumber`: Line number of the caller

 ### `debug(_:functionName:fileName:lineNumber:)`